Are You Using the Top Keywords for Your LinkedIn in 2024?

 The difference is in how these keywords are used.
 While resume keywords are tailored to each job description to pass through an ATS for one specific position you apply to, LinkedIn keywords can apply to multiple positions to make you appear in the searches of multiple recruiters.

-A list of top keywords for your LinkedIn profile
+Top keywords for your LinkedIn profile

 Just like in an ATS, recruiters use the LinkedIn Recruiter platform to search for candidates by position titles, location, and skills.